bookofproofs/bookofproofs.github.io/_sources/history/16th-century.md

 ### 1500
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Jyesthadeva/">Jyesthadeva</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Tartaglia/">Nicolo Tartaglia</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Tartaglia/">Niccolò Tartaglia</a>
-: An Italian mathematician who was famed for his algebraic solution of cubic equations which was eventually published in Cardan's Ars Magna.
+: An Italian mathematician who was famed for his algebraic solution of cubic equations which was eventually published in Cardan's "Ars Magna".

 ### 1501
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Cardan/">Girolamo Cardan</a>
 : An Italian doctor and mathematician who is famed for his work Ars Magna which was the first Latin treatise devoted solely to algebra.
-In it he gave the methods of solution of the cubic and quartic equations which he had learnt from Tartaglia.
+In it he gave the methods of solution of the cubic and quartic equations which he had learnt from <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Tartaglia/">Tartaglia</a>.

 ### 1502
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Nunes/">Pedro Nunes Salaciense</a>